Accidents & BreakdownsThis page covers what you should do in the following situations:

 - Any accident not reported to the Office of Risk Management will result in a $1,000 deductible charge, which will increase by $500 every day after the first 24 hours the accident is not completely reported.
 Please make sure that the telephone you call from will accept incoming calls.

 - Complete the Motor Vehicle Accident Form (pdf) found in the glove compartment of the Motor Pool vehicle as soon as possible.
-Fax it to the Office of Risk Management at (847) 467-7475.
+Completed form must be presented in person to the Office of Risk Management, 2020 Ridge, 2nd floor.

 - There is a $500 deductible for each instance.